-[17:54] And so, that's a of the world that God made as creator was that it was a world, a whole cosmos full of the riches of right relationships, rich and wonderful relationships in every sphere of being.
+Now, that's something that takes us right back to the very beginning of the Bible story.
+Right at the very beginning, we're told that the very essence of the world that God made as creator was that it was a world, a whole cosmos full of the riches of right relationships.

-At the very end of Genesis chapter 1, the first chapter of the Bible, the whole world is summed up like this, and God saw everything that he had made, and behold, it was very good.
+Rich and wonderful relationships in every sphere of being.
+At the very end of Genesis chapter 1, the first chapter of the Bible, the whole world is summed up like this.

+And God saw everything that he had made and behold, it was very good.
 That's because God is a relational God.

-God is in the very essence of his being.
+[8:49] God is in the very essence of his being.
 He is Trinity.
 He is three in one and one in three.
-He is in perfect, eternal relationship with himself, the Father, the Son, and the Holy Spirit, perfect in love, perfect in faithfulness to one another.
+He is in perfect, eternal relationship with himself.

+The Father, the Son, and the Holy Spirit.
+Perfect in love.
+Perfect in faithfulness to one another.
 By the way, that's why the Bible can say that God is love in himself.

 There is existing perfect love relationship, even without any need for any other created beings or things.

 If God's not Trinity, if God is not in himself relational and able to love, then God couldn't possibly be called love, could he?

-In order to love, he would need others, so God would in some way be lacking in himself.
+In order to love, he would need others.
+So God would, in some way, be lacking in himself.
 That's why, by the way, the Islamic concept of God, Allah, cannot possibly be love in himself because he is only one.

-Therefore, in order to love another, he would have to create.
+[9:53] Therefore, in order to love another, he would have to create.
 He would be in need of something else in order to be perfect in love.
 But the God of the Bible is love in himself.

 He is the relational God.
 And so naturally, of course, the world that he creates is a world that reflects his own nature.
 He is the covenant God.

 He's the Lord.
 That's what his name means.
-He's the God of covenant faithfulness, faithful in all relationships, utterly and perfectly.
+He's the God of covenant faithfulness.
+Faithful in all relationships, utterly and perfectly.
 And the world that God creates is a world that was in perfect relationship with him and in perfect harmony with itself.

 Everything was very, very good.
 God's shalom, God's peace, God's well-being, God's perfect harmony rules in all the world that he made.

-Everything was characterized by right relationships, creatures in right relationship to their environment, creatures in right relationship to man, man in right relationship to other men and women.
-And of course, above all, all human beings in right relationship with God.
+Everything was characterized by right relationships.
+Creatures in right relationship to their environment.
+Creatures in right relationship to man.
+Man in right relationship to other men, women.

+[11:00] And, of course, above all, all human beings in right relationship with God.
 That's what the first two chapters of the Bible tell us.
 That's the picture that they paint so vividly.

 A rich and wonderfully glorious universe.
-And if you think about it, we know that it is, isn't it?
-Rich and wonderfully perfect relationships with other people that are our greatest treasures in life.
+And if you think about it, we know that it is, isn't it, rich and wonderfully perfect relationships with other people that are our greatest treasures in life.

 That's what we cherish the most in our whole human lives, isn't it?
 We recognize that if there are people who are cold, who are disinterested in having relationships with any other people, we recognize that they have psychopathology, don't they?

 There's something wrong with them.
 But for all normal people, it's not things that grieve us most when we lose them.
 It's people.
 It's relationships.